Requests and Holds

 Downwards arrow

-• Select the title they want and click Show Detail or press [Enter]
+• Select the title and format they want and click Show Detail or press [Enter]

 Item selected from search results